What are some of the most asked questions about Leadfeeder Tracker?

 The tracker script is delivered from the AWS Cloudfront content delivery network, which ensures that no matter where the visits come from the script is always loaded close to them with minimal latency.
 Cloudfront has over 200 edge locations all over the world, including, most likely one near your visitor.

-A: The majority of these theoretical changes are in regards to 3rd party cookies.
-Browsers blocking 3rd party cookies in the future has no effect how Leadfeeder operates since we don't use them.
+The majority of these theoretical changes are in regards to 3rd party cookies.
+Browsers blocking 3rd party cookies in the future has no effect on how Leadfeeder operates since we don't use them.

 Though Leadfeeder uses 1st party cookies, we rely mainly on a completely different type of technology which means to us 'no cookies, no problem'.